HistoryThis section has been translated automatically.

 You might also be interested in

 EtiopathogenesisThis section has been translated automatically.

-Among other things, disturbances in the peripheral nerve area, in the posterior cords, the spinal ganglia, the substantia gelatinosa of the thalamus are discussed as triggering factors.
-Myelosis, tumours, spinal angiomatosis, alcoholism, diabetes mellitus, vitamin B deficiency, polyarteritis nodosa, initial syndrome or partial manifestation of a sensitized polyneuropathy, malnutrition, gastrointestinal diseases with malabsorption, hypovitaminosis, amyloidosis, drugs (INH, thalidomide, thallium, etc.), infections ( HIV infection), diabetic and nephrogenic polyneuropathies.
+The causes include disorders of the peripheral nerves, the posterior cord, the dorsal root ganglia, and the substantia gelatinosa of the thalamus.
+Triggering factors include myelosis, tumors, spinal angiomatosis, alcoholism, diabetes mellitus, vitamin B deficiency, polyarteritis nodosa, initial syndrome or partial manifestation of a sensitive polyneuropathy, malnutrition, gastrointestinal diseases with malabsorption, hypovitaminosis, amyloidosis, drugs (INH, thalidomide, thallium, etc.), infections (HIV, AIDS, etc.).a.), infections ( HIV infection), diabetic and nephrogenic polyneuropathies.

 LocalizationThis section has been translated automatically.